 local-foo.
 This way you can clearly separate public packages from private ones.

 packages: '@my-company/*': access: $all publish: $authenticated 'local-*': access: $all publish: $authenticated '@*/*': access: $all publish: $authenticated '**': access: $all publish: $authenticated

-Always remember, the order of packages access is important, packages are mached always top to bottom.
+Always remember, the order of packages access is important, packages are matched always top to bottom.

 Using public packages from npmjs.org

-If some package doesn't exist in the storage, server will try to fetch it from npmjs.org.
-If npmjs.org is down, it serves packages from cache pretending that no other packages exist.
-Verdaccio will download only what's needed (= requested by clients), and this information will be cached, so if client will ask the same thing second time, it can be served without asking npmjs.org for it.
+If a package doesn't exist in the storage, the server will try to fetch it from npmjs.org.
+If npmjs.org is down, it serves packages from the cache pretending that no other packages exist.
+Verdaccio will download only what's needed (requested by clients), and this information will be cached, so if the client requests the same thing a second time it can be served without asking npmjs.org for it.

 If you successfully request

-email@example.com from this server once, you'll able to do that again (with all it's dependencies) anytime even if npmjs.org is down.
-But say
+email@example.com from the server once, you'll be able to do it again (with all of it's dependencies) any time, even if npmjs.org is down.
+Though note that

 firstname.lastname@example.org will not be downloaded until it's actually needed by somebody.
-And if npmjs.org is offline, this server would say that only
+And if npmjs.org is offline, the server will say that only

-email@example.com (= only what's in the cache) is published, but nothing else.
+email@example.com (what's in the cache) is published, but nothing else.